What are obsessive thoughts?

 What is Obsessive Compulsive Disorder or OCD?

-If have OCD, you might experience the following things:
+If your child has OCD, they might experience the following things:

-- your mind being 'invaded' by horrible thoughts repeatedly
+- their mind being 'invaded' by horrible thoughts repeatedly

 - feeling scared, disgusted, guilty, tearful, doubtful or depressed